Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 ## Video Page
 <img src="Assets/Screen Shots/Video Page.png" alt="Video Page">

 Here a user can select either of the videos by clicking on the 'Watch Now. buttons.
-This will bring up the selected video, which can be played on within the website of the user can wtach on YouTube
+This will bring up the selected video, which can be played on within the website of the user can watch on YouTube

 <img src="Assets/Screen Shots/Video Player.png" alt="Video Player">

 ## Chatbot